Charlie Taaffe: The Citadel

 In 1987, Taaffe was hired as head football coach at The Citadel.
 In 1992, he coached what was arguably the best in The Citadel's history, finishing 11–2 and was the top ranked team at the end of the regular season.
 The team however lost to Youngstown State in the quarterfinals.
 For his efforts, Taaffe won the Eddie Robinson Award.
 In 10 seasons at The Citadel, his overall record was 55–47–1, including six seasons of .500 or better and is the school's winningest head coach.
 Taaffe also led the Bulldogs to a 6–5 record against Division I-A teams, with wins against Arkansas, Army, Navy, and South Carolina.

 Taaffe was suspended by the school for the entire 1996 season after his second drunken-driven arrest in three years.
 Taaffe admitted to the police that he had four to six beers prior to driving.
 He was acquitted of the charges on February 6, 1997 after prosecutors failed to prove that Taaffe was under the influence when he was stopped.
 It was the second time he had been cleared of drunken driving.
+He was fired from the school and was hired in May 1997 with the Montreal Alouettes of the Canadian Football League.